sravani-gadey/cdp-trial-patterns/opendatalakehouse/README.md

 For our tutorial, we will use a raw airlines dataset to -

 0. [Pre-reqs](00_prereqs.md) - Set up CDP user workload password and deploy the Applied Machine Learning Prototype (AMP) for `Canceled Flight Prediction`
-1. [Ingest](/01_ingest.md) - Build an ingestion data pipeline to enable advanced analytics and Machine Learning (ML) use cases
+1. [Ingest](01_ingest.md) - Build an ingestion data pipeline to enable advanced analytics and Machine Learning (ML) use cases
-2. [Analyze](/02_analyze.md) - Explore the ingested data and conduct an interactive analysis
+2. [Analyze](02_analyze.md) - Explore the ingested data and conduct an interactive analysis
-3. [Visualize](/03_visualize.md) - Create a visualization dashboard and deploy an ML project
-4. [Predict](/04_predict.md) - Predict the likelihood of a flight being canceled based on historical records
+3. [Predict](03_predict.md) - Predict the likelihood of a flight being canceled based on historical records
-5. [Do More with Iceberg](/05_iceberg.md) - Test Iceberg features such as Time Travel and Partition Evolution, and change the ML Project to train the `Canceled Flight Prediction` model using the Data Lakehouse (Iceberg) data
+4. [Do More with Iceberg](04_iceberg.md) - Test Iceberg features such as Time Travel and Partition Evolution, and change the ML Project to train the `Canceled Flight Prediction` model using the Data Lakehouse (Iceberg) data

 ### Further Exploration